 There’s often a simple explanation for many of the symptoms we’ve mentioned.
-But if you have any of these or are worried, it’s important to see your family doctor (GP) straight away.
+But if you have any of these or if you’re worried, it’s important to see your GP straight away.

-We don’t know the causes of most brain tumours, but research is going into this all the time.
+We don’t know the causes of most brain tumours.
+Research is looking into this all the time.

-Young people with certain rare conditions that run in families (known as genetic conditions), such as neurofibromatosis type 1 and neurofibromatosis type 2, have an increased chance of developing brain tumours.
+Young people with rare genetic conditions that run in families, such as neurofibromatosis type 1 and neurofibromatosis type 2, have an increased chance of developing a brain tumour.

-Remember that nothing you’ve done has caused the tumour.
+Remember – nothing you’ve done has caused the tumour.

 If you think you might have any of the symptoms of a brain tumour, you should go straight to your GP.
-They'll be able to talk to you about your symptoms, and can arrange tests to find out more or refer you to a specialist doctor.
+They'll be able to talk to you about your symptoms.
+They can arrange tests to find out more, or refer you to a specialist doctor.